gitlabhq/gitlabhq/doc/workflow/notifications.md

 # GitLab Notification Emails

 GitLab provides a highly configurable email notification system, allowing you to receive alerts for events that are important to your personal workflow.
+In particular, you can configure different notification levels for different event scopes, even overriding levels as you get to more specific scopes.

 ## User account notifications